Why Native Webflow RSS Feeds Only Show Summaries

 When you create a CMS collection in Webflow, the platform automatically generates an RSS feed for that collection.

-The RSS feed typically includes information such as:
+The feed typically includes:

 • article title